kiexu/go-generic-fsm/readme.md

     afterStateChange-->onDefer[onDefer\nwill be executed in any case]
 ```

-`onEntry` an `onDefer` will be executed in any case and can be used for some tasks such as resource allocate/release, data statistics, etc.
+`onEntry` and `onDefer` will be executed in any case and can be used for some tasks such as resource allocate/release, data statistics, etc.

 A common use is to use pointer types to pass in parameters or get return values from Callbacks